Olympus E-510 vs Sony RX100 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-510 and Sony Cyber-shot DSC-RX100 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-510 does not offer wifi capability.
+In contrast, the E-510 does not provide wifi capability.

-Both the E-510 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the E-510 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The E-510 was replaced by the Olympus E-520, while the RX100 II was followed by the Sony RX100 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-510 or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.